EpocDotFr/rwrs/README.md

   - Online servers count (+ the active ones)
   - Online players count (+ number of playing friends)
   - Charts (for the past day, week and month)
-    - Online players
+    - Number of online players
-    - Available servers (+ the active ones)
+    - Number of available servers (+ the active ones)
-    - Server players count
+    - Number of players on a server

 ## Prerequisites